na-na-hi/renget/archive/cloverIdeabin.md

 	3. Enter 'pokemon' (minus the ' ') in the edit code box at the bottom of the page
 	4. Click Save
 ***
+[Genre: Adventure, Hurt/Comfort, Romance; or Found Family if Romance isn’t your thing] Standard PMD fare at first; an Anon is isekai’d to the Pokemon world with amnesia and is befriended by a female Pokemon.
+The two become fast friends, with the native telling Anon about her own past as they both try to learn more about Anon’s.
+Anon is about as laid-back as a standard protagonist, but is still somewhat curious about his past and enjoys spending time with his newfound friend, even possibly developing feelings for her.
+Eventually the two meet Uxie, who reads their hidden memories and confirms their suspicions that Anon used to be a human, and why he was brought to the Pokemon world.
+**The twist?** Uxie reveals that the girl _also_ used to be human.
+Her memories were not only removed, but entirely replaced with false memories of a life that never actually happened and a family she never really had.
+Anon accepts his own revelation quickly, but now has to comfort his friend as the two complete the task they were destined for, growing closer along the way.
+***
 Smeargle outlaw uses it's body swap sketch to try to pass as Ross & get back at the guild
 ***
 Native mon taking humon(s) stargazing & explaining foreign constellations.